 As revealed exclusively to CoinDesk, the platform was successfully used to record and authenticate transfers for about 10,000 individuals.
 The platform was implemented by Parity Technologies, a startup led by Ethereum co-founder Gavin Wood, and blockchain big data firm Datarella.

 Alexandra Alden, a WFP innovation accelerator consultant who helped oversee the implementation, told CoinDesk:

-“All funds received by the refuges from WFP were specifically used to purchase food items such as olive oil, pasta and lentils.”
+“All funds received by the refugees from WFP were specifically used to purchase food items such as olive oil, pasta and lentils.”

 The WFP is now in the process of gathering more detailed analytics, such as exactly how many transactions were conducted.”